amarouni/components/components/components-processing/README.md

 Errors kill the job.
 * Parsing exceptions with bad `DateFormat`/`DecimalFormat` patterns,
 * Any source causes exception from bad `parse` or `valueOf` conversions.
-* Not source bytes to create a dest value.
+* Not enough source bytes to create a dest value.

 ### Future work
 * Labels: Field, Convert to, Pattern.